stackcache/vebug/CONTRIBUTING.md

 Before you open a PR:

+- Create a branch off of the `master` branch
-- In development, run `yarn start:dev` to build (and watch) the example project source, and run the [development server](http://localhost:8000).
+- Locally, run `yarn start:dev` to build (and watch) the example project source, and run the [development server](http://localhost:8000).
 - Please ensure all the tool works correctly after your change.
 - Ensure that your effort is aligned with the project's roadmap by talking to